Summary and Schedule

 Terminal Setup

+A terminal is the text-based interface that gives the user access to the shell of the operating system.
 Bash is the default shell on most Linux distributions and older versions of macOS.
 Windows users will need to install Git Bash to provide a Unix-like environment.

 If you encounter issues, the Carpentries has a Configuration Problems and Solutions wiki page that may help.